groegercesg/TaptonPIX/readme.md

   - If this doesn't work then see below

-6. Then you should ready to go.
+6. Then you should ready to get ready to go.

 7. In the Scenario that Step 5 didn't work, them run this: